nimritee/nimritee-blogs/content/blog/CSSTricks/index.md

     transform: scale(1.1);
 }
  ```
- In the below example, the image zooms out on hover.
+ In the below example, the image zooms in on hovering.

  <div class=hover_apply>
     <img src="zoom2.png" alt="Zoom on hover">